JJJHolscher/argtoml/README.md

   toml_dir: Optional[TPath] = None,
   # Whether to try to interpret strings as paths.
   base_path: Union[Path, bool] = True,
-  # Whether to look for the toml file in the parent of the parent folder.
+  # Whether to look for the toml file in the parent of the toml_dir folder.
   grandparent: bool = True
 ) -> SimpleNamespace